farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/00_overview.md

 This example application and tutorial is designed to enable you to develop your own custom applications and deploy them to the Amiga brain.

-On the Brain, there are multiple gRPC services running in the background, including the oak camera service and the canbus service.
+On the brain, there are multiple gRPC services running in the background, including the oak camera service and the canbus service.
 We will teach you how to interact with these two services through the camera client and canbus client, respectively.
 We will also show you how to create a basic kivy application, and use gRPC and asyncio in that application.